JamesCoding888/JavaOCP20221017/README.md

 - Description:

 		Of this lesson, we create a daemon thread that runs an infinite loop, printing a message every second.
-We set the daemon flag to true which is likely calling method of setDaemon(true) to mark the thread as a daemon thread. <br>
+We set the daemon flag to true which is likely calling method of setDaemon(true) to mark the thread as a daemon thread.

-		In the main thread, we print a message and sleep for 5 seconds before printing another message. <br>
+		In the main thread, we print a message and sleep for 5 seconds before printing another message.

-		Because the daemon thread is running in the background and does not block the main thread, the program will exit after the main thread finishes <br> execution, even though the daemon thread is still running. <br>
+		Because the daemon thread is running in the background and does not block the main thread, the program will exit after the main thread finishes <br> execution, even though the daemon thread is still running.

-		For the specifically operation of Daemon thread, please refer to the DaemonThreadExample2.java <br>
+		For the specifically operation of Daemon thread, please refer to the DaemonThreadExample2.java

 > DaemonThreadExample2.java and Log.java <br>
 - Description:

-		If you call the setDaemon(true) method after stating of the thread, the method of "public final void setDaemon(boolean on) {...}" will throw IllegalThreadStateException. <br>
+		If you call the setDaemon(true) method after stating of the thread, the method of "public final void setDaemon(boolean on) {...}" will throw IllegalThreadStateException.

 3. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day20/thread/priority">Introduction of Thread Priority</a><br>
 > ThreadPriority.java and Log.java <br>